Chigirenko-Egor-Dmitrievich/LabWork1/README.md

  3. Putting gaussan filter on image
 ⠀
 Addition 1: after starting the programm:
- 1. Write down the full name of the file
+ 1.Write down the full name of the file
- 2. Use one of three options above
+ 2.Use one of three options above
- 3. Save image
+ 3.Save image
 ⠀
 Addition 2: you can repeat steps if you want
 ## Build